• Home

 The Department of Commerce received 325 applications for the Early Learning Facilities grants, requesting a total of $277 million.
 Priority was given to facilities that serve children from low-income families and that are located in rural areas.

-Rise & Shine Early Childhood Center at 820 N. 20th Ave. in Pasco will received the bulk of the local funding at $3.2 million.
+Rise & Shine Early Childhood Center at 820 N. 20th Ave. in Pasco received the bulk of the local funding at $3.2 million.
 The remainder will go toward two in-home care providers.

 Commerce has awarded more than $235 million from the Early Learning Facilities Program since 2017.